AlexaH88/gamer-guild/README.md

 - [React Bootstrap:](https://react-bootstrap.github.io/getting-started/introduction) was used to ensure the app is responsive throughout.

-- [Chrome DevTools](https://developer.chrome.com/docs/devtools/) was used to regularly check for any responsive design issues.
+- [Chrome DevTools](https://developer.chrome.com/docs/devtools/) and [Am I Responsive:](https://ui.dev/amiresponsive) were used to regularly check for any responsive design issues.

 ### ***Further Testing***